pulibrary/pul_solr/README.md

 ### Restoring a backup

+Before restoring:
+1. Check the size of your backup with `du -sh`.
+For example, if your backup is /mnt/solr_backup/solr8/production/20240606/catalog-alma-production3-20240606.bk:

+    ```
+    /mnt/solr_backup/solr8/production/20240606/catalog-alma-production3-20240606.bk
+    ```

+1. Check the size of the root file system on the machine on which you are performing the restore: `df -h`.
+1. If there is not enough storage on the root file system for the backup, resolve that issue before proceeding.

 Restoring a backup ([solr docs](https://lucene.apache.org/solr/guide/8_4/collection-management.html#restore)) is a matter of issuing the proper API call on the solr box, e.g.:

 ```